dooji2/timewarp/README.md

 1. Use the *Timewarp Axe* to select corners:
    - **Left-click** on a block to set the first corner.
    - **Right-click** on a block to set the second corner.
 2. Run `/timewarp create [name]` to create the area using the selected corners.
-Replace `[name]` with a custom name for your area, e.g., `/timewarp create "Retro Zone"`.
+Replace `[name]` with a custom name for your area, e.g., `/timewarp create "Minecraft Alpha"`.

+If you hold the *Timewarp Axe*, you will visually see areas that are within your render distance.
 ## Old Mechanics

 <details>